adamrehn/jekyll-theme-gitbook/README.md

 If you choose to provide a chapter description then this will be displayed on the chapter's index page when using the `chapter-index` layout, and will also be displayed under the chapter's name if you generate a list of chapters with the `chapter-list.html` include (which is designed to be used on the front page of a site.)

-If you use the `chapter-index` layout for a chapter and the global setting `theme-settings.indices` is set to `true` then a link will be generated for the chapter index in the site's navigation sidebar.
+If you use the `chapter-index` layout for a chapter and the global setting `theme-settings.navigation.indices` is set to `true` then a link will be generated for the chapter index in the site's navigation sidebar.

 #### Content structure: site root